xiadnoring/minivim/README.md

 ### Viewing
 Compile without any defines.
-You will only be viewing files
+You will only be able to view files

 ### Light
 Compile with -DMINIVIM_FILESYSTEM flag.